miketang84/lglib/doc/intro.md

 ## Data structure
 ###list
 Actually, list here contains two parts of APIs, array-part and queue/stack-part.
-It may be splited in the future.
-We will introduce common part, array part and queue part one by one in the following.
+It may be splited further in the future.
+In the following we will introduce common-part, array-part and queue-part one by one.

 For initialization, you can create an empty list by `List()` or a list holding several elements by `List(tbl)`.
-For later one, constructor only selects list-type of elements in table to fill in a list.
+For later one, constructor only selects list-type of elements of table `tbl` to fill in a list.
 For example,

 	local lista = List()
 	local listb = List {1,2,3,4,5,6}

 `range(start, finish)` is a class method, where `start` parameter is optional, and its default value is 1.
 Both sides are inclusive and a sequence of integers from `start` to `finish` are generated.

-__eq()
-test whether two lists are equal or not, and can be written as l2 == l1
+All others are object methods that operated on a specific object. `List:len()` returns the size/length of a list.
+From the perspective of performance, storing and maintaining a length parameter may be a better choice. `List:isEmpty()` checks whether a list is empty or not and `List:clear()` can clear all elements of list.
+The magic method `__eq()` tests whether two lists are equal or not, and can be written as l2 == l1.

-isEmpty()
-whether a list is empty or not

-List:clear()
-clear all elements of list

-List:len()
-return the size/length of list

-List:len() [storing and maintaining an extra parameter is a better choice] return the size/length of list.

 mapn() and zip() CAN NOT be understood yet. transform() and map()